bookofproofs/bookofproofs.github.io/_sources/history/20th-century/rajagopal.md

 ### Mathematical Profile (Excerpt):
 * Cadambathur Tiruvenkatacharlu worked in the Revenue Department of the Madras State.
-* C T Rajagopal (we'll call him Rajagopal although he was known as CTR or Raju) had two younger brothers and one sister, the youngest of the four siblings.
-* Rajagopal's eldest brother was C T Venugopal (1907-1972), known as Venu, who became an Indian civil servant who was recruited by the Indian Railway Accounts Service in 1930 and worked on the division of the assets of the railway when India and Pakistan became separate countries in 1947.
-* Rajagopal's younger brother was Cadambur Tiruvenkatachari Krishnamachari Chari (1909-1993) who studied philosophy and became Head of the Department of Philosophy at Madras Christian College.
 * He wrote on the theory of relativity, quantum mechanics and the paranormal.
-* Rajagopal's youngest sibling was Kamala who married R P Sarathy, who became the first defence secretary after India after the split with Pakistan.
 * Rajagopal was educated in Madras, (now Chennai) India, where he attended the Hindu High School.
 * This school began in 1860 when two boys schools in the Triplicane area of Madras were merged.
 * The name Hindu High School was adopted in 1897 after a large new building was constructed.